tharumbun/cactus/src/content/post/cambodian-cookbooks.md

 ---
 title: "Cambodian cookbooks"
-date: "2023-01-25"
-categories:
-  - "food"
-  - "blog"
+publishDate: "28 May 2023"
+description: These are some of the popular Cambodian Cooking Books available
+tags: ["blog"]
 ---

-These are some of the popular Cambodian Cooking Books available.
 There could be more, and some of the books may not be available in all countries.

 ### NHUM - Recipes from a Cambodian Kitchen